OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/omega-as-a-router.md

 **Time Required:** 10 minutes

 What we are going to do is to first enable the Omega's Ethernet connection, stop the Omega from connecting to other, existing WiFi networks, then enable routing network traffic from the Omega's AP to the Internet through the Ethernet connection.

+#### Sample Configuration files

+The Onion [`omega-as-router` Github repository](https://github.com/OnionIoT/omega-as-router) contains reference configuration files in case you need to troubleshoot your setup.

+Please note that there are some placeholders such as `RouterPassword` and `somewifissid`.
+Make sure to copy only the relevant parts!

 ### Ingredients